Asian Short-toed Lark

 Interesting Facts About the Asian Short-toed Lark

-- 1The Asian Short-toed Lark's song can be heard from over 100 meters away, a testament to its powerful vocal abilities.
+- 1The Asian Short-toed Lark's song is so distinctive that it can be heard from over 100 meters away in open grasslands.

 Asian Short-toed Lark Conservation Status